-Individual Lodging Meals Transportation Incidentals Entertaining Expenses Note Tourism Promoter (When NOT contributing time and services as TON NOT ALLOWED o bound o 4 consultants or advisors on behalf of the TDC) - [NOT in (see AGO 2020-02) (see AGO 2020-02) (see AGO 2020-02) ALLOWED (see AGO Per s.
-125.0104(9), entertainment authorized directly. performance of promotional and 2020-02) other duties of the agency] - The second second
+Individual Lodging Meals Transportation Incidentals Entertaining Expenses Note 4 Tourism Promoter (When NOT contributing time and services as consultants or advisors on behalf of the TDC) - [NOT in performance of promotional and other duties of the agency] NOT ALLOWED (see AGO 2020-02) NOT ALLOWED (see AGO 2020-02) NOT ALLOWED (see AGO 2020-02) NOT ALLOWED (see AGO 2020-02) NOT ALLOWED Per s.
+125.0104(9), Florida Statutes No travel & entertainment authorized directly.

-AUTHORIZATION TDC Managing Director County Manager BOCC or County Manager TDC Managing Director BOCC or County Manager TRAVELER TDC/CVB Employees/Authorized Persons (Other than Board Members) TDC Managing Director Public Officers, Board Members of the BOCC and TDC Board Members Meeting w/ Tourism Promoters TDC Foreign Travel - All Travelers BOCC TRA TDC/CVB Employ (Other than I TDC Man Public Officers, Boar and TDC B Meeting w/ T Foreign Trav
+TRAVELER AUTHORIZATION TDC/CVB Employees/Authorized Persons (Other than Board Members) TDC Managing Director TDC Managing Director County Manager Public Officers, Board Members of the BOCC and TDC Board Members BOCC or County Manager Meeting w/ Tourism Promoters TDC Managing Director Foreign Travel - All Travelers BOCC or County Manager